Tahanima/playwright-java-test-automation-architecture/README.md

 - **Playwright Best Practices** (Accessibility-first locators over brittle XPaths).

 ### Specialized AI Skills
-We have implemented custom **Skills** in the `.gemini/skills/` directory to automate common QA tasks:
+The project contains custom **Skills** in the `.gemini/skills/` directory to automate common QA tasks:

 - **`code-reviewer`**: Automatically audits new Page Objects, POJOs, and Tests to ensure they follow the project's layer separation and naming conventions.
 - **`healing-agent`**: Diagnoses test failures (like `TimeoutError`) and suggests robust, accessibility-first Playwright locators (e.g., `getByRole`) to replace brittle XPaths.